bedoyadaniel/forensics/docs/en/explainers/01-explainer-introduction-digital-forensics/01-explainer-introduction-digital-forensics.md

 This guide and repository are focused on the forensic aspects of an investigation.
 However, please **keep in mind the close relationship that forensic has with incident response processes**, so that you can integrate forensic best practices when responding to emergencies and handling requests for assistance.

-## ¿What are the usual stages of a forensic investigation?
+## What are the usual stages of a forensic investigation?

 There are several frameworks and norms that suggest a series of phases in order to complete a forensic investigation, including [norm ISO 27037](https://www.amnafzar.net/files/1/ISO%2027000/ISO%20IEC%2027037-2012.pdf) or [NIST guide to integrate forensic analysis into incident response.](https://nvlpubs.nist.gov/nistpubs/ir/2022/NIST.IR.8428.pdf)